 Leaving the greater Savannah, Ga. area was a relief.
-Something about the city makes me uneasy, traffic, people and the noise.
-I couldn’t wait to leave and find some peace and quite.
+Something about the city makes me uneasy, traffic, people, and the noise.
+I couldn’t wait to leave and find some peace and quiet.
 No motors, no electrical buzzing, no loud people.
 I got on the “Googles” looking for such a quiet place.
-I searched for free camping site and found Barrington County Park.
+I searched for a free camping site and found Barrington County Park.
 The description sounded good and it was less than 45 miles south.
 The hubby made a quick phone call making sure the park was still open to the public and off we went.

 The closer we drove the better I felt.
 You see, I have anxiety issues.
 I’ve had them since I was in my early 20’s.
 It seems the symptoms have gotten worse with age.
 I’m always searching for tranquility.

 I guess that’s why traveling in a camper sounded so good to me.
-It’s a self medicating thing.
+It’s a self-medicating thing.
 Similar to the drug user looking for their next fix, I’m looking for a secluded site to reduce my anxiety.

 Well, back to the camping thing…the butterflies in my stomach are gone and my heart has stopped racing.
-I look forwarded to enjoying this site for the evening.
+I look forward to enjoying this site for the evening.
 I took a refreshing shower with well water this evening, today was hot.
 It felt great to wash my hair.
-While we were at the showers, we met a camper/dweller (he was a nice enough fellow, full of information) who informed us this site is typically busy on the weekend with local young’ns who like to party.
+While we were at the showers, we met a camper/dweller (he was a nice enough fellow, full of information) who informed us this site is typically busy on the weekend with local young’uns who like to party.
 I believe we will be leaving before then.

 Have you ever noticed that your biological clock kicks in when there is no power for lights?
 The sun is setting and I am getting sleepy.
 By the time the sun set, the crickets and frogs were in full party mode.
 The park was quiet and the temperature was dropping.
 I was drifting off to ‘La la’ land.